-INVENTORY OF WETLANDS AND WATERCOURSES
+INVENTORY OF WETLANDS AND WATERCOURSES REGULATED AREAS

-- 3.1 The map, entitled "Inland Wetlands and Watercourses Map, Branford, Connecticut," depicts the general location and boundaries of some inland wetlands and watercourses.
+- 3.1 The map-of regulated areas, entitled "Inland Wetlands and Watercourses Map, Branford, Connecticut," delineates depicts the general location and boundaries of some inland wetlands and the general location of watercourses.
 Copies of this map are available for inspection in the office of the Town Clerk or the Inland Wetlands Agency.
-In all cases, the precise location of wetlands and watercourses shall be determined by the actual character of the land, the distribution of regulated soil types, and locations of watercourses.
+In all cases, the precise location of regulated areas wetlands and watercourses shall be determined by the actual character of the land, the distribution of regulated soil types, and locations of watercourses.
 The Agency may use aerial photography, remote sensing imagery, resource mapping, global positioning systems, soils maps, site inspection observations or other information in determining the boundaries of the wetlands and watercourses. - 3.2 Any person may petition the Agency for an amendment to the map.
 All petitions for a map change shall be submitted in writing and shall include all relevant facts and circumstances which support the change.
 The petitioner shall bear the burden of proof regarding the proposed map amendment.
 Such proof may include, but not be limited to: aerial photography, remote sensing imagery, resource mapping, or other available information.
-The Agency may require such person to provide an accurate delineation of wetlands and watercourses in accordance with Section 15 of these regulations.

-- 3.3 The Agency shall maintain a current inventory of wetlands and watercourses within the town.
-The Agency may amend its map as more accurate information becomes available. - 3.4 All map amendments are subject to the public hearing process outlined in Section 15 of these regulations.
+The Agency may require such person to provide an accurate delineation of regulated areaswetlands and watercourses in accordance with Section 15 of these regulations. - 3.3 The Agency or its designated agent(s) shall maintain a current inventory of regulated areaswetlands and watercourses within the town.
+The Agency may amend its map as more accurate information becomes available. - 3.4 Any person may petition for an amendment to the map.
+Petitioners shall bear the burden of proof for all requested map amendments.
+SuchAll map amendments applications are subject to the application requirements and public hearing process outlined in Ssection 15 of these regulations.